juji-io/datalevin/benchmarks/write-bench/README.md

 ## Datalog Transaction

+Because a Datalog transaction does a lot more work than just writing key values, the differences among different env flags in Datalog transactions are not as pronounced as in KV stores.
 We only test durable writes for Datalog transaction.
-Because it does a lot more work than just writing key values, the differences among different env flags in Datalog transactions are not as pronounced as in KV stores.

 ### Write Conditions